 - The Offshoring Issue.
 As discussed above, service providers must run an outsourced operation at a lower cost that the company doing the outsourcing.
 One way of achieving that is offshoring – locating the ‘factory’ in another part of the world where labour costs are significantly lower.
 So the UK service provider moves the IT development to India, or the Australian service provider transfers the call centre functions to the Philippines.
 Nothing wrong with that, as long as it’s meticulously planned and executed.
 Often it’s not, and even when it is, there are always teething problems.

-SO WHAT’S A GOOD NPS SCORE IN FOR AN OUTSOURCING COMPANY
+SO WHAT’S A GOOD NPS SCORE FOR AN OUTSOURCING COMPANY?

 In a previous blog I said that an ‘average’ Net Promoter Score for a European B2B company is in the region of +10% and that scores in excess of +30% are truly excellent.